This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Scentuals clearly marks all of its vegan products with their own designated Vegan Symbol.

-The following is a screenshot of what’s currently stated on Scentuals’ official website about its vegan products:
+Also, the following is a screenshot of what’s currently stated on Scentuals’ official website about its vegan products:

 Similar to ‘Cruelty-Free,’ there is no standard or legal definition for the label ‘Vegan.’
 But it’s usually used in the context to describe something that doesn’t contain any animal-derived ingredients or animal by-products.